Li-Yueting/Li-Yueting.github.io/_pages/contact.md

 excerpt: "Contact me"
 author_profile: true
 ---
-Contact information is below, including email and address.
+I've included the contact information below, including email and address.
 This is to make it easy for people to find me.

-* E-mail: lyt1314 [at] stanford.edu
+* E-mail: yueting_li [at] berkeley.edu
 * Tel: 650-441-7953
-* Address: 330 Jane Stanford Way, Stanford, CA 94305
+* Address: Cory Hall, Berkeley, CA 94720